Gabri432/angular-personal-website/src/assets/blog-content/italian-basketball-team-journey.md

 Today **Simone Fontecchio** is the only italian playing in the NBA.
 And previously only three italians have ever played in the league, one of them was **Nico Melli** for the New Orleans Pelicans. <br /><br />

 There is a lack of internationally good italian players.
-So or italian basketball teams starts to get more italians in their teams to become competitive in the upcoming years, or we may never be able to repeat such an **epic deed**. <br />
+So, either italian basketball teams starts to get more italians in their teams to become competitive in the upcoming years, or we may never be able to repeat such an **epic deed**. <br />
 Hope you enjoyed it!